bengtson/filelif-lists/README.md

 ## Next Steps

+- If entry has a note, add it to the hover information.
+- Add list items to the system.
 - The users list instance should be held in their sessionmanager.
 Set the
 - instance each time there is a call from the browser.
 - If the instance is different in plug :session_manager, redirect to "/", halt.